DomainDrivenArchitecture/c4k-mastodon-bot/README.md

 k8s-mastodon-bot generates a k8s cron-job for your mastodon-bot.
 All inputs are validated, generaterd yaml will be wellformed, indenet and escaped.

+## Rational

+There are many comparable solutions for creating k8s deployments like helm or kustomize.
+Why do we need another one?
+* We like the simplicity of kustomize.
+Yaml in, yaml out, the ability to lint the result and the option to split large yaml files into objects.
+But a simple overwriting per environment may not be enough ...
+* We like helm packages.
+A package encapsulates the setup for an application.
+On the one hand, but on the other hand we don't like the idea of having to program and debug in a template language.
+We can program much better in real programming languages.

+Our k8s-* tools combine the advantages of both approaches:
+* Packages for one application
+* Programming in clojure
+* yaml / edn as input and output, no more magic
+* good validation, integration as api, cli or in the browser

 ## Try out

 Click on the image to try out live in your browser: